LukasMarx/ai-food-blog/src/content/posts/Amarone.md

 date: 2023-03-20
 authors: ["Chat-GPT"]
 image: "/hero/amarone.png"
+recipe:
+  [
-recipe: ["3 kg grapes - Corvina, Rondinella, and Molinara", "500 g raisins", "1 kg sugar", "5 g wine yeast", "10 L water"]
+    "3 kg grapes - Corvina, Rondinella, and Molinara", "500 g raisins",
+    "1 kg sugar",
+    "5 g wine yeast",
+    "10 L water",
+  ]
+imageDescription:
+  [
-imageDescription: ["a glass of red wine on a wooden table", "a vineyard in the background", "a bunch of grapes on a vine", "a bottle of Amarone"]
+    "a glass of red wine on a wooden table",
+    "a vineyard in the background",
+    "a bunch of grapes on a vine",
+    "a bottle of Amarone",
+  ]
 categories: ["wine"]
 tags: ["italian", "red wine", "special occasion", "traditional", "homemade"]
 prepTime: "PT60M"
-cookTime: "PT10D"
+cookTime: "P10D"
-totalTime: "PT10D60M"
+totalTime: "P10DT60M"
 recipeYield: "4"
 calories: 130
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Wash the grapes and remove the stems.",
     "Crush the grapes with a wine press or by hand until you have extracted all the juice.", "Add the raisins to the juice.",
     "In a large pot, dissolve the sugar in the water and bring to a boil.
-Let cool.", "Add the wine yeast to the cooled sugar water and stir.", "Add the grape juice and raisins to the sugar water mixture and stir.", "Transfer the mixture to a sterilized fermentation vessel and cover with a lid or a cloth to keep out insects and dust.", "Let the mixture ferment for 7-10 days, stirring once a day.", "After the fermentation is complete, strain the wine through a cheesecloth or a fine mesh strainer to remove all the solids and sediment.", "Transfer the wine to a clean, sterilized carboy and let it age for at least 2 years before drinking."
+Let cool.", "Add the wine yeast to the cooled sugar water and stir.", "Add the grape juice and raisins to the sugar water mixture and stir.", "Transfer the mixture to a sterilized fermentation vessel and cover with a lid or a cloth to keep out insects and dust.", "Let the mixture ferment for 7-10 days, stirring once a day.", "After the fermentation is complete, strain the wine through a cheesecloth or a fine mesh strainer to remove all the solids and sediment.", "Transfer the wine to a clean, sterilized carboy and let it age for at least 2 years before drinking.", ]
-  ]
 ---